dmbarbour/glas/docs/GlasDesign.md

 Any computation that could run lazily or in parallel can potentially be memoized.
 Persistent memoization would be especially relevant for incremental compilation of the module system.
 Content addressing can support memoization by reducing the cost to compare persistent values.

 Memoization is most easily applied to tree structures, where we can compute some monoidal value for each tree node based on the value in each child.
-Unfortunately, it does not easily apply to lists because the underlying finger-tree structure is not visible.
-This can be mitigated by applying some other stable chunking system to the list, cf. [prolly trees](https://docs.dolthub.com/architecture/storage-engine/prolly-tree).
+To memoize over lists, we might take inspiration from [prolly trees](https://docs.dolthub.com/architecture/storage-engine/prolly-tree) where a list can be 'chunked' in a stable way based on a rolling hash.

 ## Thoughts

+### Abstract Data

+Data abstraction is formally a property of a program, not of data.
+But dynamic enforcement of abstraction assumptions does benefit from including some annotations in the data representation.
+We could extend the Node type to support abstract data:

+        type Node =
+            | ...
+            | Abstract of TypeName * Tree

+A concept of 'linear' abstract types are useful for modeling resources that should be copied or dropped except through specific interfaces.
+This would be useful for file handles, network sockets, channels.
+Linear abstract types could be enforced statically, but like other abstract types we could use some metadata to track linearity - perhaps a bit packed into the pointer, or reserving one bit from the Stem encoding.

+A concept of 'scoped' abstract types are useful for ensuring references don't escape their domain, e.g. a file handle or network socket shouldn't be transferred via RPC or stored in a persistent database.
+Similar to linearity, a few metadata bits could support efficient dynamic enforcement of scopes, e.g. identifying when a value is transitively plain-old-data.

+Glas systems should use data abstraction where appropriate, but with attention to how it interacts with live coding, orthogonal persistence, and inter-process communication.

-### Type Checking
+### Type Annotations and Checking

-Type annotations can be included in the application namespace and perhaps also within program definitions.
-Ideally, we can immediately begin to perform some checks on programmer assumptions and expectations based on these types.
-However, I hope for types to be 'partial' in the sense that we can leave them partially unspecified and incrementally refine them.
-Types with holes in them.
+Type annotations can be represented in [abstract assembly](AbstractAssembly.md).
+Front-end languages can have built-in syntax and naming conventions to further support such annotations.
+We can potentially analyze namespaces to verify some types ahead of time, while others might be enforced dynamically using runtime annotations in the data representation.
+For performance, we might also be explicit about which types we assume to be statically checkable.

+Due to the namespace context, it is feasible to wrap existing modules, adding type annotations, and it is feasible to override or refine type annotations for a software component.

+Further, type annotations should not directly contribute to formal behavior of glas programs, which enables gradual typing.
+In my vision for glas systems, partial typing should be the common case, with users expressing rough assumptions about the shapes of things without always providing the fine details.

 ### Proof Carrying Code

-I'd like to start supporting proof carrying code and tactics relatively early.
-This should involve annotations within code, e.g. `(%proof Property Tactics Subprog)`, where both properties and proof tactics can be abstracted via the namespace.
-Ideally, this is defined in a way that allows for namespace overrides to add proofs modularly to a library or application.
+In addition to types, we could support expression of more ad-hoc properties about code within the abstract assembly, along with a proof or adequate proof tactics.
+Like types, these proofs could be supported via front-end syntax and naming conventions, and would be subject to tweaks or overrides through the namespace.
+Proofs and types might ultimately be the same thing, just with types favoring implicit proof tactics.

+Similar to logging and profiling, proofs could be associated with static 'channels' to simplify enabling or disabling specific proofs.

 ### Graphical Programming